swisschain/Hedger/docs/algorithm.md

 # Source data

-* subscribe to trades stream from account
+* subscribe to trades stream from internal account
-* subscribe to market prices stream
+* subscribe to market prices stream from external venues

 # Model

-**Bucket** - selected base pairs in the context of which trade positions are managed.
+**Bucket** - selected base asset pairs in the context of which trade positions are managed.
-Received trades are re-calculated in Buckets.
+Received trades are re-calculated as positions in **buckets**.

 Params: